Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 UNHCR’s position on returns to Afghanistan is as follows:

 UNHCR has issued a non-return advisory to States.
-This advisory, issued after the August 2021 events in Afghanistan, calls on States hosting Afghans to suspend the forcible return of Afghan nationals to Afghanistan.
+This advisory, issued after the August 2021 events in Afghanistan and renewed in February 2023, calls on States hosting Afghans to suspend the forcible return of Afghan nationals to Afghanistan.

 While UNHCR has made clear that those who do not wish to return to Afghanistan should not be forcibly returned, UNHCR does respect and support the decision of individual Afghans to return home, provided certain benchmarks are met.